 You can also opt to have separate HSBC accounts in different countries and move your money between them online or using the bank’s app.
 HSBC also helps its customers facilitate international wire transfers, though there are fees associated with this service.

 Whichever one of these accounts you choose, you’ll be glad you did your homework to avoid racking up fees on your adventure.
 The key to successful exploration is planning ahead.
-If you want to arrive in your next destination with a comfortable apartment lined up, you can’t do better than Blueground’s individually furnished apartments in Europe, North America, or the Middle East.
+If you want to arrive in your next destination with a comfortable apartment lined up, you can’t do better than Blueground’s individually furnished apartments in Asia, Europe, North America, or the Middle East.
 Are you still renting the old-fashioned way?
 Find out more about the Blueground experience.